awsdocs/aws-java-developer-guide/doc_source/credentials.md

 **Note**
 Instance profile credentials are used only if `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` is not set\.
 See [EC2ContainerCredentialsProviderWrapper](https://docs.aws.amazon.com/sdk-for-java/v1/reference/com/amazonaws/auth/EC2ContainerCredentialsProviderWrapper.html) for more information\.

-### Setting Credentials<a name="setting-credentials"></a>
+### Set temporary credentials<a name="setting-credentials"></a>

-To be able to use AWS credentials, they must be set in *at least one* of the preceding locations\.
+To be able to use AWS temporary credentials, they must be set in *at least one* of the preceding locations\.
 For information about setting credentials, see the following topics:
-+ To specify credentials in the *environment* or in the default *credential profiles file*, see [Set up AWS Credentials and Region for Development](setup-credentials.md)\.
++ To specify credentials in the *environment* or in the default *credential profiles file*, see [Configure temporary credentials](setup-credentials.md#setup-credentials-setting) \.
 + To set Java *system properties*, see the [System Properties](http://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) tutorial on the official *Java Tutorials* website\.
 + To set up and use *instance profile credentials* with your EC2 instances, see [Using IAM Roles to Grant Access to AWS Resources on Amazon EC2](java-dg-roles.md)\.

-### Setting an Alternate Credentials Profile<a name="setting-an-alternate-credentials-profile"></a>
+### Set an alternate credentials profile<a name="setting-an-alternate-credentials-profile"></a>

 The AWS SDK for Java uses the *default* profile by default, but there are ways to customize which profile is sourced from the credentials file\.